Have you thought about investing in commercial property?

 - Class C buildings are often older and have not kept up with the trends.
 There are sometimes opportunities to refurbish older buildings and bring them back to class B or class A.

-One of the most important features of an office building that is required by tenants is availability of car parking or if in the CBD, proximity to transports for both occupants and clients.
+One of the most important features of an office building that is required by tenants is the availability of car parking or if in the CBD, proximity to transport for both occupants and clients.

 Suburban office buildings should be located close to transport such as freeways but preferably not on major highways or arterial roads as access for visitors is often limited to side streets or rear lanes on these buildings.